 The capital of Great Britain is not a single city but a collection of cities, towns, boroughs and villages which have merged together to form a vast metropolis of some 8,000,000 souls.
-The City of London itself, which has given its name to the whole, occupies 677 acres on the north side of the Thames, slightly over the traditional "square mile".
-The present boundary encloses about twice the area encompassed by the ancient city walls, the remnants of which can still be seen in places.
+The City of London itself, which has given its name to the whole, occupies slightly more than the traditional "one square mile" on the north side of the Thames and is famous as the financial centre of Britain.
+The present boundary covers an area about twice that enclosed by the ancient city walls, remnants of which can still be seen in places.

 Back at ground level there is a list of all the Bishops of London by the entrance to the Gallery in the south aisle.
 Several of them went on to become Archbishops of Canterbury, and a few met gruesome or untimely ends, but not many names would be recognized by the average layman today.
 However, we will meet Mellitus (bishop in 604), Dunstan (959) and Nicholas Ridley (1550) at other places.

 To the north and east of the cathedral is the green open space of St Paul's Churchyard, which in past centuries served as a forum for heated debate on all matters of church doctrine and practice.
 Today it provides city workers with a shady spot to eat their sandwiches.
 A circular cobbled area has a memorial to the people of London who endured the Blitz, and here too is a statue of John Wesley priest, poet and teacher of the faith, who has many links in the City.